uber-archive/makisu/README.md

 ## Makisu anywhere

-To build Dockerfiles that contain RUN, Makisu needs to run in an empty container.
+To build Dockerfiles that contain RUN, Makisu needs to run in an empty container (except Makisu binary and configs).
 To try it locally, the following snippet can be placed inside your `~/.bashrc` or `~/.zshrc`:
 ```shell
 function makisu_build() {